Blog

-While the value of customer education is well understood by training professionals, it can be challenging to get other internal decision makers on board.
+While the value of customer and partner education is well understood by training professionals, it can be challenging to get other internal decision makers on board.
 Often, the biggest hurdle to buy-in is securing a budget.

 In our recent 2022 Customer Education Benchmarks and Trends Report, 75 percent of respondents indicated that their training budgets have increased in 2022.
 Further, respondents overwhelmingly agree that they expect to see budget increases over the next one-three years.